-Utah mother says officer pulled a gun on her black son
+Mother says Utah officer pulled gun on her black son

-SALT LAKE CITY (AP) - A Utah mother is calling for an independent investigation after she says a police officer pointed a gun at her 10-year-old son’s head in what she calls a racially motivated incident.
+SALT LAKE CITY (AP) - A mother wants an independent investigation Friday after she says a Utah police officer pointed a gun at her 10-year-old son’s head in what she calls a racially motivated incident.

-Jerri Hrubes said Friday at a news conference that a white Woods Cross police officer pulled his gun on her son, DJ Hrubes, who is black, while he was playing on the front lawn Thursday.
+Jerri Hrubes said at a news conference that she saw a white Woods Cross police officer pull his gun on her son, DJ Hrubes, who is black, while he was playing on his grandmother’s front lawn Thursday north of Salt Lake City.
+She said her son didn’t have any toys or objects in his hand.

-She says the officer came back to apologize after she called to complain, but that she wants the officer and the agency held accountable.
+The officer told DJ to put his hands in the air and get on the ground, she said.
+When DJ asked the officer if he did something wrong, the officer told DJ not to ask questions.

+Jerri Hrubes said she raced outside of the house and screamed at the officer, “What are you doing?
+This is a 10-year-old child.”

 Woods Cross police didn’t immediately return messages Friday about the events.

 Police Lt.
 Adam Osoro told The Salt Lake Tribune Thursday that the officer mistook the boy for a potential suspect during a pursuit of two armed suspects.
-He says the officer acted appropriately under the circumstances.
+Osoro the officer pulled out his gun after the child ran to the side of the house.
+After getting closer, the officer realized Hrubes was not involved in the incident and left, Osoro said.

 Copyright © 2019 The Washington Times, LLC.